appscode-cloud/docs/docs/platform/guides/database-management/restore.md

 1. **Submit:** Once satisfied, click **Submit** to create the Restore and begin the restoration process.

-> **Note:** After submitting, the restore operation will begin immediately.
-Monitor the restore status on the detail page.
-The target database will be updated with the restored data once the operation completes successfully.
+> **Note:** After submitting, the restore operation begins immediately.
+Monitor the status on the detail page; the target database is updated with the restored data once the operation completes successfully.

 ---